 If you are considering which one you should go for, ask yourself a few things.
 First, if you are just a beginner, then it is best that you go for the single-action reel.
 On the other hand, if you are a pro, you might want to step-up your skills with one of the other two fly reels.

-On the other hand, if you want to catch bigger fish, you will need more lines and a larger arbor.
+On the other hand, if you want to catch bigger fish, you will need more lines and a large arbor.
 Most fishers like to go for a medium-sized arbor so that they can get an optimal fishing experience.
+If you are targeting the bigger fish, you might want to consider a large arbor though.

 All reels have a drag system that its design to lower the speed of the line and make the reel stop when the fish has taken the bait.
 It goes without saying that the drag system is one of the most important aspects of a fly reel.